 Open communication regarding student academic progress is encouraged between classroom teachers, advisors, students, and parents.
-A teacher or an advisor may email or call parents to inform them of any concerns and parents are also encouraged to communicate with the classroom teacher or advisor if there are any questions or concerns.
+A faculty member or dean may email or call parents to inform them of any concerns, and parents are also encouraged to communicate with the advisor, teachers, or dean if there are any questions or concerns.
 Email is the preferred form of initial communication with a teacher.
-Email should be used to elicit responses to brief questions.
-Should the question be more substantive regarding student academic or social matters, the email should be used to establish a mutually convenient time for parent and teacher to speak by phone.
-All communication, either via email or by phone, should reflect the FA fundamental standard of kindness and respect.
+Email should be used to pose brief questions.
+Should the question be more substantive regarding student academic or social matters, email should be used to establish a mutually convenient time for parent and teacher to speak by phone.
+All communication, either via email or by phone, should reflect the FA fundamental standards of kindness and respect.

-For matters large and small, the proper channel to raise a concern or ask a question is to go to the most direct level first, that is, to the teacher, advisor, or coach most closely related to the issue and capable of addressing it.
-If not satisfied at that juncture, a parent should seek out the next level (division head, or other administrator).
+To raise a concern or ask a question, the best course of action is to begin with the school adult most closely related to the issue(usually, teacher, advisor, or coach).
+If additional assistance is required, a parent should then see additional assistance from a dean, principal, or other administrator.
 Faculty will make every effort to respond to emails or calls within a reasonable amount of time unless unavoidable circumstances make timely replies impossible; for example, calls that immediately precede a weekend, school holiday, or teacher absences.